RezaCryptoo/Dria-Node/README.md

 ```

 ### 🔄 Ensure the Node is Online

-Your node should appear online, similar to the image shown!
+✅ Your node should be online and displayed like the example shown in the image!

 ![Node Status](https://raw.githubusercontent.com/RezaCryptoo/dria/main/model02.JPG)